NIXANDASS/19cs403_ODD-25-26/19AI307_JAVA(25-26)/Module-02/DAY-4/README.md

  ```
 /*
 Program to implement a Variable scope and Constructor using Java
-Developed by: SHALINI K
+Developed by: NIXAN DASS A
-RegisterNumber:21222240095
+RegisterNumber:212222040109
 */
 ```